Death threat: Legality

 In most jurisdictions, death threats are a serious type of criminal offence.
 Death threats are often covered by coercion statutes.
 For instance, the coercion statute in Alaska says:

+In the United States, some judges during a legal proceeding make death threats stating they hope the defendant will die in prison.
+An American judge was also removed from their positions due to making death threats towards children while off the bench.

 Methods

-A death threat can be communicated via a wide range of media, among these letters, newspaper publications, telephone calls, internet blogs and e-mail.
+A death threat can be communicated via a wide range of media, among these letters, newspaper publications, telephone calls, internet blogs, e-mail, and social media.
 If the threat is made against a political figure, it can also be considered treason.
 If a threat targets a location that is frequented by people (e.g. a building), it could be a terrorist threat.
 Sometimes, death threats are part of a wider campaign of abuse targeting a person or a group of people (see terrorism, mass murder).

 Against a head of state

 In many governments, including monarchies and republics of all levels of political freedom, threatening to kill the head of state or head of government (such as the sovereign, president, or prime minister) is considered a crime.
 Punishments for such threats vary.
-United States law provides for up to five years in prison for threatening any government official.
+United States law provides for up to five years in prison for threatening any government official, especially the president.
 In the United Kingdom, under the Treason Felony Act 1848, it is illegal to attempt to kill or deprive the monarch of their throne; this offense was originally punished with penal transportation, and then was changed to the death penalty, and currently the penalty is life imprisonment.